 6-12: Talk to your transplant pharmacist.
 After a solid organ transplant you need conselling from a transplant pharmd.
 The level of tacrolimus is not the only criteria to be concerned about.
 They will talk to you about interactions between medications and how frequent to expect any medical changes.
 Your team of surgeon, hepatologist, pharmd and psychologist will all help as well as your nurse practi. ...Read more

-I've had a kidney transplant in the year 2005, I've been on tacrolimus since 2008.
+I've had a kidney transplant in the year 2005, i've been on tacrolimus since 2008.
 Can you please tell me the major side effects of the drug ?

 Autoimmune suppressi: Tacrolimus or Prograf or Advagraf is an immunosuppressive drug used mainly in organ transplant to reduce organ rejection.
 It has also been useful in atopic eczema and in severe uveitis ( Inflammation of the colored portion of the eye ) Side effects can be severe.
 Patient must be under specialty care throughout the treatment.
 Topical use can cause irritation and burning sensation used for eczema ...Read more